Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Note the following additional learning points:

-• Chart Data or Chart Image can be copied by clicking the Copy Data Copy Data Icon or Copy Chart Image Copy Chart Image buttons on the toolbar (or by right-clicking in the chart and selecting corresponding option).
+• Chart Data or the Chart Image can be copied by clicking the Copy Data Copy Data Icon or Copy Chart Image Copy Chart Image buttons on the toolbar (or by right-clicking in the chart and selecting corresponding option).

 Close the Sensitivity Plot by clicking the X on the Sensitivity View tab or Close Close Icon icon on the toolbar.